 Journey into the Andes aboard an Orient Express train and hike the famous Inca Trail.
 Take in the views of Machu Picchu from the Sun Gate.

 Awake atop Machu Picchu at the luxurious Sanctuary Lodge, then tour the ruins with an expert local guide.
-Climb the impressive Huayan Picchu or hike out to the Inca Bridge.
+Climb the impressive Machu Picchu mountain or hike out to the Inca Bridge.

 Stay in an ancient colonial manor house in Cuzco and eat at an authentic hacienda.